Goddard-Fortran-Ecosystem/pFlogger/pFlogger_UserGuide.md

 to take advantage of the modern object-oriented features of the language (Fortran 2003 or above).

-The following classes were implemented in `pFlogger`:
+The following classes are implemented in `pFlogger`:

 #### `Logger` Class is the medium which logging events are conveyed.